-New York could be on its way to banning the sale of dogs, cats, and rabbits from pet stores who obtain their animals from large commercial breeders.
+(Updated July 24, 2020) The New York State Senate has passed a ban on the sale of dogs, cats, and rabbits from pet stores that obtain their animals from large commercial breeders.

-According to Rosenthal, the new legislation would end “the puppy mill-to-pet store pipeline.”
+According to Rosenthal, the new bill intends to end “the puppy mill-to-pet store pipeline.”

-The American Society for the Prevention of Cruelty to Animals (ASPCA) notes on its website that “imprisoned dogs” at puppy mills can suffer from extreme mental and physical difficulties, which are often unapparent until after the animal has been bought.
+The American Society for the Prevention of Cruelty to Animals (ASPCA) notes that “imprisoned dogs” at puppy mills can suffer from extreme mental and physical difficulties.
+These are often unapparent until after the animal has been bought.

 She added that animal shelters in the city are already packed with animals looking for their “forever home.”

-New York has one of the highest concentrations of pet stores in the United States; the new legislation — if passed — will change the lives of hundreds of animals.
+New York has one of the highest concentrations of pet stores in the United States.
+The new legislation could change the lives of hundreds of animals.